Pathaktechy/aeeker-Bio/README.md

 - 👋 Hi, I’m @Pathaktechy - aka - Aditya Pathak
-- 👀 I’m interested in - Deep Learning / Multimodel AI / Quantum Computing .
+- 👀 I’m interested in - ./ Cubersecurity / Pentration Testing .
-- 🌱 I’m currently learning - Deep Learning and working on real time projects .
+- 🌱 I’m currently learning - Exploits and certification.
-- 💞️ I’m looking to collaborate on - Multimodel AI / CV / NLP
+- 💞️ I’m looking to collaborate on - Network Pentration
-- 📫 How to reach me - apathak.tech@gmai.com
+- 📫 How to reach me - apathak.tech@gmail.com
+- >> The Harware Device I like the most - Flipper Zero